stsurya/Linux/Day-1/linux.md

 Allows you to create a link between files and directories, making it easier to access and manage your files.

 Linux Commands: https://www.digitalocean.com/community/tutorials/linux-commands

+### 7. How will you check the version of your operating system ?

+cat /etc/os-release